Southampton-RSG/2021-11-1-socobio-crs/prerequisites.md

 [[Home]](https://southampton-rsg.github.io/2020-10-29-socobio-crs/)

-**Prior to the workshop sessions, it is _vital_ that you install the required software on your laptop by following the instructions below**
+**By 5.00pm on 26th October, you must install the required software on your laptop.
+Instructions are provided below.**

-There is little time during the workshop to deal with installation problems, so it makes the session run more smoothly if you arrive with your software already installed.
+There is no time during the workshop to deal with installation problems, so you must arrive with your software already installed.

+## Installation Day: 26 October 2020

+We've set aside 26th October to provide help with installing software.
+Our Research Software Engineers will be online from 9.00 am-5.00 pm to help with your installation.

+The installation is fairly straightforward, but if you have any problems, let us know via the [Teams group](https://teams.microsoft.com/l/channel/19%3a68e3a937446d4ac1a2e499f18ffddccd%40thread.tacv2/Data%2520Management%2520Module?groupId=e9cf73f0-713a-4d5e-b62b-4c141212a8b6&tenantId=4a5378f9-29f4-4d3e-be89-669d03ada9d8) or by [emailing us](mailto:rsg-info@soton.ac.uk).
+We'll arrange a Teams call with you to talk you through the process.

 ## Spreadsheets